 LB Gerald Turner Profile

-Along with Clemson, South Carolina and Georgia Tech, Virginia Tech and Auburn are also expressing interest.
+Clemson and South Carolina have both offered him as a linebacker.
+Auburn, Georgia and Georgia Tech are also expressing interest.

 As a sophomore, Turner had 38 tackles, 27 assists, eight tackles for loss, six sacks and two interceptions.